$

 Hourly Rate = Annual Salary ÷ (Hours/Week × Working Weeks)

 For example: a $75,000 salary with 40 hours/week and 2 weeks unpaid leave = $37.50/hour.
+Once you know your hourly rate, you can use our Time Card Calculator to track your actual hours worked each week.

 Why Convert Salary to Hourly?